Fiserv/firstvision-latam/docs/english/main-cases/record.md

 # Embosser Add

-Use the API CARDS/EMBOSSER create a card information used to emboss a new card or plastic.
-This card information must have relate that an account number created through API ACCOUNT/ADD and this account number must be related a customer number created through API CUSTOMER/ADD.
+Use this API to create a card information used to emboss a new card or plastic.
+This card information must have relate that an account number created through API **Account Add** and this account number must be related a customer number created through API **Customer Add**.

 This API allow add card information as card expiration date, service code, cardholder name, address to where the card will be deliver, spending limits, etc.